Current Lab Members

 Hoa Tran was a visiting Scholar from the Institute of Agricultural Genetics, Hanoi, Vietnam from 2008-2009.
 Hoa is interested in evaluating genetic variation in economically important tropical tree species in Vietnam.

-Xiao-Hong Yaois an assistant professor in the Wuhan Botanical Garden of the Chinese Academy of Sciences.
+Xiao-Hong Yao is an associate professor in the Wuhan branch of the Chinese Academy of Sciences.
 Xiao-Hong developed genomic DNA markers for use in population genetics and phylogeography of Ficus and other Moraceae.

 Na Wei (2015 PhD) studied the population genetic implications of seed and pollen dispersal modes in tropical trees.
 She developed molecular markers for several dioecious species, and used genetic data and models to jointly infer seed and pollen dispersal parameters.
-Na is presently a post-doc at the University of Pittsburgh.
+Na is a Research Scientist at the Holden Arboretum in Ohio.

 Brian Sedio (2013 PhD) studied the community ecology, historical biogeography, trait evolution, and chemical ecology of the hyperdiverse tree genus Psychotria (Rubiaceae) in central Panama.
-He is now a Tupper Postdoctoral Fellow at the Smithsonian Tropical Research Institute.
+He is a faculty member at the University of Texas at Austin.

 Ashley Thomson (2012 PhD, Concordia University) was a visiting PhD student from Concordia University, Canada (advisor, Selvadurai Dayanandan).
 Her dissertation was on the comparative phylogeography of North American birches (Betula).